Good Hound Dog

 If I had to pick a label, "LIMA" - or Least Intrusive, Minimally Aversive - fits how I work.
 It means starting with the gentlest approach that will actually be effective for each individual dog.

-I prioritize positive reinforcement because it's the most effective and humane way to teach new behavior.
-I also recognize that some dogs need clearer signals and consequences to understand what we're asking, used alongside reinforcement.
+Positive reinforcement is science-backed the most effective and humane way to teach new behavior.
+I also recognize that some dogs need clearer signals and consequences to understand what we're asking, or for the safety of the dog and the handler, always used alongside positive reinforcement to limit the negative association.

-I want to be upfront and transparent: Sometimes I use tools or techniques that might qualify as aversive when they benefit safety and confidence for both dog and owner while we work on long-term solutions.
-Most of the time, positive reinforcement and clear management handle everything, but that's not always realistic from day one.
+I want to be upfront and transparent: Sometimes the consequences and training tool we use might qualify as aversive when they benefit safety and confidence for both dog and owner while we work on long-term solutions.
+A large majority of the time, positive reinforcement and clear management handle everything, but that's not always realistic from day one.
 I ask: what can you apply consistently?
 What has the dog responded well (or not well) to in the past?
-What is keeping everyone safe and progressing?
-When backup is needed, it should feel safe and fair to the dog.
+What is keeping everyone safe?
+When backup is needed, it should feel safe and fair to the dog, and paired with positive reinforcement to teach them what we're asking by using it.

-You don't slap a training collar on your dog to "stop them from pulling."
+You don't slap a training collar on your dog to stop them from pulling because it's now uncomfortable.
 A training tool is exactly that - a tool that helps you teach your dog something effectively.
 And when a dog isn't picking up on something, my first question is always: what are we not communicating clearly enough?

 What I believe